Straywave/OldNewCombat/README.md

 - Bow accuracy increased, however decreases the longer you hold it (Animation temporarily disabled)
 - Natural regeneration doesn't get a boost from saturation, however regenerates twice as fast and until 7 hunger instead of 18.
 Also causes less exhaustion.
+- Players always get knocked back, even by 0-damage hits like Snowballs.
 - Shields only block up to 5 damage.
 However, they block all non-player explosion (e.g. Creepers)
+- Shields only block damage in a 100-degree arc, instead of a full 180 degrees.
 - Potions stack to 16, snowballs to 64.
 - Potions and milk buckets consume twice as fast.